 1970: Blinn College begins offering night classes at Allen Academy in Bryan.

 1971: St. Joseph Hospital moves out of Downtown Bryan into a new facility at Villa Maria Road and 29th Street.

-It should be pointed out that Bryan had implemented a school choice program in 1965 where African American students could choose which school they wanted to attend, as well as setting up a year-by-year phase-in plan to completely integrate grades one at at time over several years.
+It should be pointed out that Bryan had implemented a school choice program in 1965 in which African American students could choose which school they wanted to attend, and had set up a phase-in plan to integrate grades one at at time over several years.
 These plans kept the schools from running afoul of the 1964 Civil Rights Act and ensured they would continue to receive federal funding.
 While some African American students did enroll at the formerly all-white campuses, no white students enrolled in the African American schools.

 1972: Manor East Mall becomes the first enclosed shopping center in the community.
 The mall was located at the site of the present-day Tejas Center.